CrossGen: Learning and Generating Cross Fields for Quad Meshing: Experiments

 \paragraph{Resistance to Noise} For point cloud inputs (Fig.~\ref{fig:pointcloud2cf}~(a)), a triangle mesh surface is required to produce a quad mesh.
 One option is to use Poisson reconstruction~\cite{SPSR2013} to generate the surface (Fig.~\ref{fig:pointcloud2cf}~(b)), but this approach can struggle to produce accurate results especially when the point cloud contains significant noise.
 In contrast, our method learns both SDF and cross field representations, enabling us to directly infer a high-quality SDF output from point cloud data via the SDF branch, even for noisy point clouds.
 We then extract the geometry surface using the Marching Cubes algorithm~\cite{MC} (Fig.~\ref{fig:pointcloud2cf}~(c)), sample points on the surface, and query the decoder’s feature volume to generate the corresponding cross field (Fig.~\ref{fig:pointcloud2cf}~(d)) and extract the final quad mesh (Fig.~\ref{fig:pointcloud2cf}~(e)).
 In Fig.~\ref{fig:noise}, we further evaluate the robustness of our model under varying levels of Gaussian noise.
 Despite increasing noise, our method consistently produces smooth surfaces and coherent quad meshes, demonstrating strong resilience to input perturbations.

 \paragraph{Robustness to Rotation}

 Another important feature of \emph{CrossGen} is its robustness to random rotations.
-Unlike most existing methods that rely on shapes in a canonical pose, our method can process shapes with random pose inputs.
-By leveraging the learned local latent space representation, \emph{CrossGen} can handle arbitrary orientations, making it more flexible and applicable in dynamic scenarios where the pose of the input shapes may vary without a requirement of a predefined orientation, as shown in Fig.~\ref{fig:rotation}.
+Data-driven methods, such as~\citet{DL2quadMesh2021}, often require shapes to be in a canonical pose.
+In contrast, by leveraging a learned local latent space representation and data augmentations, \emph{CrossGen} can handle arbitrary orientations, making it robust to input pose variations such as rotations and non-rigid deformations, as illustrated in Fig.~\ref{fig:rotation}.

 \paragraph{Generalization to Out-of-domain Shapes} One more key strength of \emph{CrossGen} is its ability to handle out-of-domain geometries and new shape categories.
 In our experiments, we tested our method on shapes from previously unseen categories in the training stage.
 Despite not being trained on these specific shapes, \emph{CrossGen} successfully predicts high-quality cross fields, demonstrating its ability to generalize across a wide range of geometries and surface types, as shown in Fig. \ref{fig:derversity}.
 This ability is crucial for real-world applications where new, previously unseen shapes may need to be processed without requiring retraining or fine-tuning on each new dataset.